-We often get asked what an EPC actually involves so we thought we’d write a (relatively) brief guide.
+At Up Energy, we often get asked what is an EPC so we thought we would write a (relatively) brief guide to explain them.

 EPC stands for Energy Performance Certificate.
 The Department for Communities and Local Government suggest that buildings and the way in which we use them account for 40% of the UK’s energy consumption and carbon emissions.
 The EPC was introduced in the UK to meet the standards set out in the Energy Performance of Buildings Directive (EPBD).
 An EPC is required when a building is built, sold or rented out.
 It provides a rating indicating the energy efficiency of the building based upon the fabric, heating, cooling, ventilation, lighting and hot water.

 There are some exceptions when an EPC is not required, such as standalone buildings under 50m2, places of worship, buildings due to be demolished and Listed buildings.
 Most buildings do require an EPC however, so it’s always best to check with an Accredited Energy Assessor if in doubt.